 Be disciplined in navigating a lead to close.
 At any point, buying can turn into lying or dying faster than you can say “Skiplist is awesome.”

-There are many variables to consider when qualifying a deal.
-By being in the right mindset and disciplined you’ll find the early discussions more fruitful and more predictable.
+There are many variables to consider when qualifying for a deal.
+By being in the right mindset and discipline you’ll find the early discussions more fruitful and more predictable.

 Make it rain!